The Complete Restaurant Guide to Getting Found on Google in 2026

 Website

-• Clear cuisine + city messaging
+• Clear cuisine + city messaging in the header

-• Fast mobile load times
+• Fast mobile load times (under 2 seconds)

-• Menu schema added
+• Menu schema markup implemented

-• Accurate NAP
+• Accurate NAP matching GBP exactly

-• Location pages (if applicable)
+• Location pages present (if applicable)

 Off-Page Visibility

-• New local backlink opportunities pursued
+• New local backlink opportunities actively pursued

-• Weekly Google Posts published
+• 2+ Google Posts published per week

 Consistency is what creates top performers in Google Maps and Search.